GMOD/indexedfasta-js/README.md

 Read and write GFF3 data performantly.
 This module aims to be a complete implementation of the [GFF3 specification](https://github.com/The-Sequence-Ontology/Specifications/blob/master/gff3.md).

+Supports streaming input and streaming output.

+Does proper escaping of attribute values.
+Supports features with multiple locations and features with multiple parents.

+Supports feature hierarchy reconstruction of both `Parent` and `Derived_from` relationships.

+Supports both implicit and explicit FASTA sections.

 ## Install

     $ npm install --save @gmod/gff